top of page

 Review of "This Witch: Poems" by J.R.
 Rogue

 "with still breath, we burn her. & what do we become in the end?"
 (SO WE BURN HER) This Witch really does awaken rage and heartbreak in the reader.
 Honesty and vulnerability are stripped bare in these poems!
 I have many favorites, but if I had to choose one, it would be THE SKELETON LEAVES.
-Right from the start (" the party & I are empty ") the idea of something missing is palpable, and the following imagery of a person stripped down just to a skeleton, really stuck with me
+Right from the start ("the party & I are empty") the idea of something missing is palpable, and the following imagery of a person stripped down just to a skeleton, really stuck with me.
+I

 Review of "Chills & Thrills Collection: Volume 2" by S.K.
 Gregory